peteroupc/html3dutil/doc/tutorial-filters.md

 A detailed treatment of GLSL is outside the scope of this page.
-More information about GLSL can be found by searching the Web; note that there are many versions of GLSL and the one used in HTML applications is relatively basic nowadays.
+More information about GLSL can be found by searching the Web; note that there are many versions of GLSL and the one used in most HTML applications is relatively basic nowadays.
 Also see below for more examples of graphics filters.

 <a id=Using_Graphics_Filters></a>
 ## Using Graphics Filters